Trump's chief of staff said he wasn't quitting or getting fired "today"

 A respected military leader, Kelly was named Trump’s chief of staff in July, replacing Reince Priebus, to help restore discipline to a West Wing rife with leaks and dissension.

-But his 10 weeks on the job have been plagued with images of him looking forlorn and speculation that he’s frustrated and exhausted.
-And earlier this week, The Washington Post reported that Trump’s mercurial temperament could prompt a Kelly exit.
+But his 10 weeks on the job have been plagued with images of him looking forlorn amid speculation that he’s frustrated and exhausted.
+And this week, The Washington Post reported that Trump’s mercurial temperament could prompt Kelly to exit.

-But on Thursday, Kelly attempted to put an end to the chatter — at least for now — explaining that his job is simply “really, really hard work.”
+But on Thursday, Kelly tried to put an end to the chatter — at least for now — explaining that his job is simply “really, really hard work.”

 “There are incredible challenges, economic challenges, health care challenges,” he said, telling reporters that one of his biggest frustrations was “you, all of you."